- Posted on

 -

-Network Interface Configuration: Exploring ifconfig
+Network Interface Configuration: Exploring ifconfig and ip Commands

-.
+In the realm of managing network interfaces on Linux and Unix-like systems, two significant command-line tools reign supreme: ifconfig and ip.
 Both are essential for network administrators and those interested in network configuration and troubleshoot.
 Despite their common goals, there are distinct differences between the two, making each uniquely suited to specific tasks.
-This article explores the functionalities, usage, differences, and transitioning tips from ifconfig
+This article explores the functionalities, usage, differences, and transitioning tips from ifconfig to ip.

 Understanding ifconfig

-Basic Usage of ifconfig
+Basic Usage of ifconfig:

 View all interfaces: Simply type

-without any parameters.Configure an IP address:
+ifconfigwithout any parameters.Configure an IP address:

-ifconfig eth0 192.168.1.5 netmask 255.255.255.0 up
+ifconfig eth0 192.168.1.5 netmask 255.255.255.0 upDisable an interface:

 ifconfig eth0 down

-is straightforward and remains widely used despite being considered deprecated.
+ifconfig is straightforward and remains widely used despite being considered deprecated.
 Its persistence in many systems is partly due to its simplicity and ease of understanding for basic network configurations.

 Discovering ip

-provides more features, better control over the Linux networking stack, and is designed to work well with modern networking technologies like tunneling, advanced routing, and namespaces.
+The ip command is part of the iproute2 package designed to be a replacement for the older ifconfig.
+Introduced in the late 1990s, ip provides more features, better control over the Linux networking stack, and is designed to work well with modern networking technologies like tunneling, advanced routing, and namespaces.

-Capabilities of ip
+Capabilities of ip:

 Handling all network configuration aspects including addresses, routing tables, network interfaces, and more complex features such as tunnel and bridge management.